Skip to content

 Using DOMParser method

 I would highly recommend the DOMParser approach because it handles complex HTML structures and correctly interprets HTML entities.
-However, it might be slight complex and can overkill for simple markup removal.

-If you are working with user-generated content where comments or related text are filled with malformed html then you can use this method.
+If you are working with user-generated content where comments or related text are filled with malformed html, then you can use this method.

 Method 3: Using .textContent or .innerHTML

-The .textContent fetches the text content between the HTML tags, effectively removes the tags.
-But we also use the .innerHTML property as a fallback because of the older versions of browsers.
-If both of the props are not available to the browsers then empty string will be returned as a final resort.
+However, we also use the .innerHTML property as a fallback due to older versions of browsers.
+If neither of the props is available to the browsers, then an empty string will be returned as a final resort.

 <!DOCTYPE html>